nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 ### Pattern 1: Queuing with a limited amount of messages

-Typical usage can be a mass import process where producers extract documents and consumer import documents, the gain is:
+Typical usage can be a mass import process where producers extract documents and consumer import documents:

-- it decouples producers and consumers: import process can be run multiple time in a deterministic way for debugging and tuning.
+* it decouples producers and consumers: import process can be run multiple time in a deterministic way for debugging and tuning.
-- it brings concurrency in import: the producer need to dispatch messages with a correct semantic and evenly.
+* it brings concurrency in import: producer need to dispatch messages with a correct semantic and evenly.

 For efficiency consumer process message per batch.
 For reliability consumer follow a retry policy.

 This is a one time process:

-- Producers end on error or when all message are send.
+* Producers end on error or when all message are sent.
-- Consumers stop in error (according to the retry policy) or when all messages are processed.
+* Consumers stop in error (according to the retry policy) or when all messages are processed.

 The proposed solution takes care of:

-- driving producers/consumers thread pools
+* Driving producers/consumers thread pools
-- following the consumer the customizable batch policy
+* Following the consumer the customizable batch policy
-- following the consumer the customizable retry policy
+* Following the consumer the customizable retry policy
-- saving the consumer's offset when a batch of messages is successfully processed
+* Saving the consumer's offset when a batch of messages is successfully processed
-- starting consumers from the last successfully processed message
+* Starting consumers from the last successfully processed message
-- exposing metrics for producers and consumers
+* Exposing metrics for producers and consumers

 To use this pattern one must implement a [ProducerIterator](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-core/src/main/java/org/nuxeo/ecm/platform/importer/mqueues/producer/ProducerIterator.java) and a [Consumer](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-core/src/main/java/org/nuxeo/ecm/platform/importer/mqueues/consumer/Consumer.java) with factories.
 Both the producer and consumer implementation are driven (pulled) by the module.